SLOW IT DOWN, CLEAN IT UP | A NEW BIO-RETENTION INSTALLATION

 ONE TONNE A MINUTE

-The Hills Rockslinger can install material one tonne per minute directly into place via a line of site slinger system.
+The Rockslinger can install material one tonne per minute directly into place via a line of site slinger system.
 It has been used for filling trenches, planter boxes, drainage systems and even pool refits.
 The speed and accuracy of the truck is useful where time and money is tight or where machinery can’t travel.

 WHAT IS A BIO RETENTION BASIN?